Our Family of Companies

 Costs of Assisted Living

 Do you feel your loved one would benefit from assisted living?
 If so, you might be thinking about costs.
 Costs of long-term care can vary depending on the provider and type of care your family member needs.
-Statista reported that the annual average cost for long-term care in the U.S. in 2021 ranged from $20,280 (adult day health care) to $108,405 (private room in a nursing home).
-A one-bedroom (single occupancy) in an assisted living facility cost an average of $54,000 per year in 2021.
+The annual average cost for long-term care in the U.S. in 2024 ranged from $107,146 (semiprivate room) to $120,304 (private room in a nursing home).

 These costs have risen over time — and will only continue to rise.
-Data from the American Association for Long-Term Care Insurance projects out-of-pocket expenditures for nursing home care will increase by 32.5% between 2018 and 2028.
 Depending on your financial situation, assisted living costs can be sizable — especially if you have to pay for care out of pocket.
+Out-of-pocket nursing home costs are expected to rise 17.8% from 2024 to 2033.3

 Paying for Assisted Living